pragatimishra468-create/sql-data-warehouse-project/README.md

 ## About me

 Hi there!
 I'm Pragati Mishra.
-I'm passionate statistcs student and I enjoy to play with data!
+I'm passionate statistics student and I enjoy to play with data!